Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Analysis and results

 A dynamical mass estimate for the quasar host galaxy does not yet exist, but an order of magnitude estimate can be made by taking the results for a sample of $z\sim6$ quasars from \citet{neeleman21} \citep[see also][]{venemans16}.
 They find that, on average, the quasar host galaxy dynamical masses are a factor of 7 lower than expected for their black hole mass and assuming the \citet{kormendy13} $\mathcal{M}_\mathrm{BH}-\mathcal{M}_\star$ relation for local bulges.
-With an estimated black hole mass of $\sim10^{9.5}$ $M_\odot$, this would imply a stellar (bulge) mass of $\sim0.7\times10^{11}$ $M_\odot$.
-If we assume a typical stellar-to-dark-matter mass ratio of $\sim30-50\times10^{-3}$ appropriate for the high mass end of the halo mass function at $z\sim6$ \citep{stefanon21}, this would imply a quasar host halo mass of $(1-2)\times10^{12}$ $M_\odot$.
-Although the uncertainty of this estimate is large, it is consistent with recent derivations based on the density profile in the proximity zones of $z\sim6$ quasars by \citet{chen21}, who found a typical host halo mass of $\mathrm{log}_{10}(\mathcal{M}_h/M_\odot)=12.5_{-0.7}^{+0.4}$.
+With an estimated black hole mass of $\mathrm{log}_{10}(\mathcal{M}_\mathrm{BH}/M_\odot)\sim9.5$, this would imply a stellar (bulge) mass of $\mathrm{log}_{10}(\mathcal{M}_\star/M_\odot)\sim10.8$.
+If we assume a typical stellar-to-dark-matter mass ratio of $\sim30-50\times10^{-3}$ appropriate for the high mass end of the halo mass function at $z\sim6$ \citep{stefanon21}, this would imply a quasar host halo mass of $\mathrm{log}_{10}(\mathcal{M}_h/M_\odot)=12-12.3$.
+Although the uncertainty of this estimate is large, it is consistent with recent derivations based on \ciialma\ velocity widths from \citet{shimasaku19} and proximity zone measurements from \citet{chen21}.